Interactive Brokers Group, Inc. (NASDAQ:IBKR) Insider Thomas Aj Frank Sells 18,573 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) insider Thomas Aj Frank sold 18,573 shares of the stock in a transaction that occurred on Monday, October 4th.
-The shares were sold at an average price of $64.25, for a total transaction of $1,193,315.25.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) insider Thomas Aj Frank sold 18,573 shares of Interactive Brokers Group stock in a transaction that occurred on Wednesday, October 6th.
+The shares were sold at an average price of $68.21, for a total value of $1,266,864.33.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Thomas Aj Frank also recently made the following trade(s):